wearep3r/apollo/docs/get-started.md

 PROVIDER_API_KEY=
 ```

+Where `PROVIDER_API_KEY` is actually `HCLOUD_TOKEN` or something similar, depending on your provider.

 This would spin up **1 small Ubuntu 18.04 VM** at your cloud provider of choice.
-It will add 3 files to your **VPC** config:
+It will add 3 files to your **Space**:

 - `infrastructure.apollo.plan` is a [Terraform Planfile](https://www.terraform.io/docs/commands/plan.html)
 - `infrastructure.apollo.tfstate` is a [Terraform Statefile](https://www.terraform.io/docs/state/index.html)
-- `nodes.apollo.env` contains configuration necessary for Zero to deploy the PaaS component to the VM
+- `nodes.apollo.env` contains configuration necessary for Apollo to deploy the PaaS component to the VM

 #### PaaS

 **Apollo.** reads its configuration from the **Environment**.
 It's designed to run in a container and export configuration found in the **Space** directory to the container's environment.
-This includes the aforementioned `nodes.apollo.env` that only exists if IaaS has been provisioned successfully.
+This includes the aforementioned `nodes.apollo.env` that only exists if IaaS has been provisioned successfully or if you created it manually with information about your own hosts.

 Assuming we use IaaS to provide infrastructure, the **minimum viable config** to deploy a platform with **Apollo.** would be: